-Disruption of gene used to transport proteins leads to ALSDecember 11th, 2012 in Neuroscience
+Disruption of gene used to transport proteins leads to ALSDecember 11, 2012 by Brian Wallheimer in Medicine & Health / Neuroscience

 (Medical Xpress)—A Purdue University biochemist has determined the function of a gene that when mutated leads to a genetic variation of amyotrophic lateral sclerosis, or Lou Gehrig's disease.

 James Clemens, an assistant professor of biochemistry, found that a gene called VAPB is responsible for transporting certain proteins to their proper places along neurons.
 When the gene is mutated or deleted, these proteins are unable to make it to locations in neurons where their function is critically required.

 ALS causes neurons to die, slowly eliminating voluntary muscle control and eventually causing death in about five out of 100,000 people worldwide, according to the National Institutes of Health.
 About 90 percent of the cases are considered sporadic, with no known risk factor.
 The other 10 percent is due to an inherited genetic defect.

 Clemens studied the VAPB gene, which, when mutated, causes a portion of the disease's genetic versions.
 Using Drosophila, or the fruit fly, as a model, his laboratory determined that VAPB is critical to delivering a cell surface receptor called Dscam - Down syndrome cell adhesion molecule - to the neuron's axons.

 "VAPB is important for the trafficking of Dscam and potentially other cell surface receptors down axons," said Clemens, whose findings were published in The Journal of Neuroscience.
 "This may be the reason why people with mutations of VAPB develop ALS."